preprocess_signals

 Description

-Applies a Root Mean Squared (RMS) smoothing filter to a Signal
+Apply a Gaussian smoothing filter to a column of Signal

 Theory